vysecurity/RedTips/README.md

 Red tip #224: Using Linux?
 Modify /etc/dhcp/dhclient.conf and remove gethostname() for Opsec when you VPN or have to rock up on site.

 Red tip #225: Stuck in a heavily segregated situation on a server?
 Try RDPInception attack vector out https://www.mdsec.co.uk/2017/06/rdpinception/

+Red tip #226: Reduce AV detection by using fake Microsoft certificate.